xraypy/feff85exafs/t/materials/README.md

 # Still to do

-* Each test has doscf hardwired to False.
-Need a convenient way to trigger the use of SCF when running the tests.

-* data test skipping is awkward

 * a better test for success of feff test run would be nice, perhaps capture and interpret feff's screen messages to notice when a feff run fails

-* tests for muffin and norman radii of the ipots

 * capture and interpret feff's screen messages to use number of SCF iterations as a unit test